-Jenny Ocón is the first Executive Director for UpValley Family Centers, and has been with the agency since January 2014.
+Jenny Ocón is the first Executive Director for UpValley Family Centers, joining the organization in January 2014.
 Prior to joining UpValley Family Centers, she was the Executive Director of Parent Services Project in Marin County.
 Jenny also brings experience coordinating a network of family resource centers at the Children’s Network of Solano County.
-Jenny currently serves on the steering committee of the Napa Child Abuse Prevention Council, and the Leadership Council of Live Healthy Napa County.
-She has 20 years of experience working with nonprofits, family resource centers and schools in the areas of family engagement, parent leadership, collaborative social service models, community organizing and immigrant rights.
+Jenny currently serves on the Napa First 5 Commission, the Napa Child Abuse Prevention Council, and the Leadership Council of Live Healthy Napa County.
+She has over 20 years of experience working with nonprofits, family resource centers and schools in the areas of family engagement and leadership, collaborative social service models, community organizing and immigrant rights.
 Jenny holds a Bachelor’s Degree in Community Studies and Latin American Studies from the University of California Santa Cruz, and Master’s Degree in Social Work from Washington University in St. Louis.

 Cristina Aviña is Family Services Coordinator for UpValley Family Centers, working directly with families to provided guided referrals, emergency assistance and domestic violence counseling.
 Cristina began working with the St. Helena Family Center in April 2009 as a receptionist and brings additional experience in customer service.
 Cristina is currently working towards a Bachelor’s Degree in Social Work.
 She has a certificate as a Domestic Violence Counselor, a certificate on Suicide Prevention and is an accredited provider of Triple P (Positive Parenting Program).
 She has always had a passion for helping others and gets a great feeling of satisfaction working with residents of the UpValley communities.